Teichlab/celltypist/README.md

 ### 1.6.
 Celltyping based on Scanpy h5ad data
 Celltypist also accepts the input data as an [AnnData](https://anndata.readthedocs.io/en/latest/) generated from [Scanpy](https://scanpy.readthedocs.io/en/stable/).
-Since the expression of each gene will be centered and scaled by matching with the provided model, Celltypist requires a logarithmized and normalized expression matrix stored in the `adata` (log1p normalized expression to 10000 counts per cell).
+Since the expression of each gene will be centered and scaled by matching with the provided model, Celltypist requires a logarithmized and normalized expression matrix stored in the `AnnData` (log1p normalized expression to 10000 counts per cell).
 Celltypist will try the `adata.X` first, and if it does not suffice, try the `adata.raw.X`.
 If none of them fit into the desired data type or the expression matrix is not properly normalized, an error will be raised.
 ```python
 #Provide the input as a Scanpy object.
 predictions = celltypist.annotate('/path/to/input/adata', model = 'Immune_All_Low.pkl')